Published in July 18, 2023

 No credit history?
 No problem!
 You can build a credit history from scratch.
 Here’s a helpful guide to help you do that.

-Starting to build a credit history can be daunting at first.
-Where to start?
-What to do first?
-We’ve got your back!
-Honestly, it’s not as hard as you may think and it will only take a few months until you’re fully set up!
+Starting to build a credit history from scratch can be daunting at first.
+There’s a lot of questions you might have – what should you do first?
+What’s good for your credit rating?
+We’ve got your back.
+It’s not as hard as you may think and it should only take a few months until you’re fully set up.

-First of all, kudos to you that you think about your financial future that early!
-Let’s go on this exciting journey together and build the credit score you want!
 First things first: Not having a credit score at all is better than having a negative score.
-If you need to build your credit score from scratch, you will need a few months to get there but you will see positive results quickly.
+If you need to build your credit score from scratch, you will need a few months to get there but you should see positive results quickly.
 Repairing a damaged credit score, on the other hand, can take years.

 The goal: Aim for the best!
 Your goal should be an exceptional credit score!
 (Of course, good does the job, too.)

 Not having a credit score yet means that the major credit bureaus don’t have any data about you listed just yet.
 Your goal is to build a history of positive entries in your file that allow you to apply for anything you want in the future.

 Ready to get started?
 You will need a little bit of patience until you see results.
 Experian, one of Australia’s big credit bureaus says that it takes between 3 and 6 months until they have collected enough data to calculate a score for you.
 So make your next 6 months count (and all your financial decisions afterwards)!

 Let’s get stuck in.

 Before you dive deeper into your finances, it’s important to understand how your credit scores work.
 Lesson number one: You have more than one credit score.
 That’s right, there are multiple bureaus that collect information about your financial behaviour.
 In Australia they are: